lesliejrodrig/InstructLab/watsonx-governance.md

 ## AI Factsheets

-AI Factsheets serve as a starting point for AI model governance.
+The AI Factsheets component of watsonx.governance serve as a starting point for AI model governance.
 They provide:

 - Standardized documentation of essential information about AI models and services.
 - Customizable format based on applicable regulations and key reporting dimensions.